Deejpotter/technical-ai/README.md

-# CNC Technical AI Backend
+# Technical AI Backend

 ## Overview

-This project is a centralized Express.js backend API for CNC-related AI and business logic, designed to serve multiple frontend applications.
+This project is a centralized Express.js backend API for technical AI and business logic, designed to serve multiple frontend applications.
 It uses TypeScript, OpenAI/Anthropic APIs, and Netlify Identity for authentication.

 ## Architecture & Implementation Plan